google/EarlGrey/CONTRIBUTING.md

 ### Do's

+* Keep pull requests focused on addressing one issue or feature.
+If multiple separate issues are fixed by a pull request, prefer commiting the fixes under multiple commits, one for each issue.
 * For every pull request, make sure all commits are consolidated into one commit before sending the pull request.
 * Before submitting any code changes, please ensure that the [Unit Tests](https://github.com/google/EarlGrey/tree/master/Tests/UnitTests)